Baked Eggplant Parmesan

 Step three

-Place bread crumbs (two types), parmesan cheese, herbs, garlic powder, and salt in a shallow dish.
-Also crack two large eggs in another shallow dish and whisk them until they are combined and slice a large eggplant in thin slices.
+Place breadcrumbs (Italian, and Panko bread crumbs), parmesan cheese, herbs, garlic powder, and salt in a shallow dish.
+Also, crack two large eggs in another shallow dish, whisk them until they are combined, and slice a large eggplant into thin slices.
 (B)

 Step four

-Combine the bread crumb mixture together with either a whisk or fork.
+Combine the breadcrumb mixture with either a whisk or fork.

 Step five

-Dip each eggplant round in the whisked egg first, then place it in the bread crumb mixture, coating both sides.
-Place the coated eggplant on the jelly roll pans.
+Dip eggplant slices in the whisked egg first, then place it in the breadcrumb mixture, coating both sides.
+Place the coated eggplant on the sheet pans.
 (C)

 Step six